ZackLarsen/hmm/docs/Python_example.md

 ### Python Examples

 Here we are taking the raw text files with the observation token and hidden state part-of-speech (POS) tags and adding in START and EOS markers to demarcate the boundaries between sentences (sequences).
-This way we do not consider bigrams such as "EOS,START", which would occur very frequently but not make sense in building our model:
+This way we do not consider bigrams such as "EOS ---> START", which would occur very frequently but not make sense in building our model:

 ```python